MaxPhilips/wedding/_content/faq.md

 ##### Will there be transportation to the hotel?

-Unfortunately no. Uber is available in the area.
+Unfortunately no. Ride-sharing apps are available in the area.

 ##### Where should I park?
 Can I leave my car overnight?